It’s Not Complicated: Vegetable Gardening For Beginners

 How To Know If The Soil Needs Conditioning

 - Soak the soil with a hose and wait for a day.
-Dig up a handful of soil to test.
+Dig up a handful of soil for soil samples to test.

 - Squeeze the soil hard.
 If water streams out, you need to add compost to improve the drainage.

 - Open your hand.
-If the soil hasn’t formed a ball or if it falls apart even during your slightest touch, it means that the soil is too sandy.
+If the soil hasn’t formed a ball, or if it falls apart even during your slightest touch, it means that the soil is too sandy.
 You can improve this by applying compost or organic matter such as grass clippings and coffee grounds.

 Most vegetables are not drought-tolerant so you need to give them a drink of water, especially during dry spells.

-When you are planning your vegetable garden, the closer the garden to the source of water, the easier it will be for you.
-You can also use a garden hose with an adjustable nozzle.
+When you’re planning your vegetable garden, the closer the garden is to your water source, the easier it will be for you.
+You can also use a garden hose or soaker hoses with an adjustable nozzle.
 Make sure you have good drainage.
 The last thing you want is all your hard work and young plants to die because of poor drainage.

 Feeding Your Vegetable Garden

-Fertilizing your vegetables is important to maximizing yield.
+Fertilizing the different varieties of vegetables is important to maximizing yield.
 A lot of professional gardeners find using high-quality compost is all that their crops need to have a successful garden.

-Keep the weeds down and retain the moisture in your garden by applying mulch.
+Keep up the weed control and retain the moisture in your healthy garden by applying mulch such as wood chips.